 Suspicion still squinted in the officer’s eyes.
 “Cool his jets.”

-When Harv returned home that night, Padma laughed when she shared the story.
+When Harv returned home that night, Silvia laughed when she shared the story.
 But Harv’s faced flushed red with anger.
-“That asshole.”

 “If rat fink Jeffrey thought this morning was bad…I feel the urge to blow more leaves.”